vkhazin/enterprise-app-dev-courseware/README.md

 You will experience different approaches with pragmatic hands-on labs and group discussions.
 You will come out more comfortable dealing with typical and/or atypical enterprise software.

+## Audience

+* Software developers familiar with coding and looking to extend industry knowledge
+* Network engineers, system operators, and quality assurance personnel desiring to widen the knowledge
+* Technical product owners aspiring to extend the understanding of trade-offs in enterprise development